microsoft/AL-Go/Scenarios/settings.md

 | nextMajorSchedule | CRON schedule for when NextMajor workflow should run.
 Default is no scheduled run, only manual trigger.
 Build your CRON string here: https://crontab.guru |
 | nextMinorSchedule | CRON schedule for when NextMinor workflow should run.
 Default is no scheduled run, only manual trigger.
 Build your CRON string here: https://crontab.guru |
 | currentSchedule | CRON schedule for when Current workflow should run.
 Default is no scheduled run, only manual trigger.
 Build your CRON string here: https://crontab.guru |
+| githubRunner | Specifies which github runner will be used for the pipeline, which is the most time consuming task.
+Currently, you cannot change which runner is used for all the house-keeping tasks.
+These will always be run on the default github hosted runner: windows-latest.
+Read [this](13.md) for more information.

 ## Advanced settings